trotsiuk/r3PG/README.md

   theme_classic()
 ```

-If you prefer to use data stored in `xcell`, you can use the below example.
+If you prefer to use data stored in `Excell`, you can use the following example.
 Data to reproduce this example are stored in [data-raw/internal_data/data.input.xlsx](https://github.com/trotsiuk/r3PG/blob/master/pkg/data-raw/internal_data/data.input.xlsx).

 ``` r
 library(readxl)